Former Director, Health Systems Strengthening

-Bruno Bouchet is the Director of the Health Systems Strengthening (HSS) division of FHI 360, where he leads and coordinates the application of quality improvement (QI) to health systems strengthening and the development of HSS capacities across FHI 360 departments and health programs.
+Bruno Bouchet is the former Director of the Health Systems Strengthening (HSS) division of FHI 360, where he led and coordinated the application of quality improvement (QI) to health systems strengthening and the development of HSS capacities across FHI 360 departments and health programs.

 Before joining FHI 360, Bouchet was the regional advisor for primary health care of the Health Systems Department of the Regional Office for Europe of the World Health Organization (WHO), advising 53 Member States to improve the quality of integrated primary care systems.
 From 2002 to 2005, as the Regional Director for Quality of the ZdravPlus health sector reform project in Central Asia under John Snow Inc. (JSI), Bouchet established the first evidence-based medicine center in Uzbekistan, managed three QI projects and developed the national quality policy of Kyrgyzstan.